 Starling Bank began in 2014.
 Since then, Starling Bank has grown rapidly and now has over 2 million accounts, holds over £1.25 billion in deposits and has 800 employees across offices in London, Southampton, Cardiff and Dublin.

-The key point to be aware of is that Starling Bank is an online only bank or a ‘mobile bank’.
+The key point to be aware of is that Starling Bank is an online only bank or a ‘digital bank’.
 You will receive a debit card (which has a unique ‘portrait’ style design) from which you can make cash withdrawals, both in the UK and overseas.
-However, Starling has no physical bank branches and is operated via the Starling Bank app (in Android or IOS) and the Starling card.
+Although, Starling has no physical bank branches, it is operated via the Starling Bank app (in Android or IOS), via desktop account access and the Starling card.
 You can, however, make physical cash or cheque deposits at any branch of the Post Office, and you can also withdraw money from the Post Office.
 Cheques can also be posted to a Freepost address for processing.

 Starling Bank Products